Internal communication is no longer a support function — it’s a business advantage.

 To get employees excited about your vision, you’ll need to find a way to engage them with your content and incorporate internal storytelling

 Also, make sure that your content distribution allows you to reach the right employee at the right time.
+If employees miss out on important information, they may feel frustrated, which may impact their morale and productivity.

 Encourage two-way communication to make sure managers and employees are aligned with the company’s vision.